 What is geocaching?

-Geocaching is a modern-day treasure hunt which uses a free geocache app on your smartphone to find caches hidden in nature trails to city centers.
+Geocaching is a modern-day treasure hunt that uses a free geocache app on your smartphone to find caches hidden in nature trails to city centers.
 There are more than 2 million geocaches hidden around the world.
 Those who find the geocache mark as found on their app, sign the journal and can leave and take a tradable trinket.
 Many times, trackable tags or coins are in the caches for people to take and move to other hidden caches around the world where the owner can watch where it travels online.